webzakimbo/bcome-read-the-docs-guides/docs/source/built-in-commands/tree.rst

 .. include:: ../urls.rst

 .. meta::
-   :description lang=en: Built in commands - tree
+   :description lang=en: Built in commands: Displaying a visualisation of your namespaces' tree hierarchy with the 'tree' command.

 ****
 tree